buildarr/buildarr/docs/usage.md

 If the run fails for one reason or another, an error message will be logged and Buildarr with exit with a non-zero status.

+### Dry runs

+*Added in version 0.4.0.*

-Starting from version 0.4.0, Buildarr supports a dry-run mode, so you can check what *would* change on configured instances, before actually applying them.
+Buildarr ad-hoc runs support a dry-run mode, so you can check what *would* change on configured instances, before actually applying them.
 Under this mode, the output of Buildarr itself is almost exactly the same, but any actions logged in the output are not actually performed.

 ```bash
 $ buildarr run --dry-run